 If your vehicle is equipped with AWD, a spare tire of a different size other than the tire provided should never be used.
-A dissimilar spare tire size (other than the spare tire provided) or major dissimilar tire sizes between the front and rear axles could cause the AWD system to stop functioning and default to front wheel drive and could damage the system.
+If the spare tire is installed, the AWD system may disable automatically and enter front wheel drive only mode to protect driveline components.
+This condition may be indicated by an AWD OFF message in the message center (see Message center section in the Driver Controls chapter for more information).
+If there is an AWD OFF message in the message center from using the spare tire, this indicator should turn off after reinstalling the repaired or replaced normal road tire and driving a short distance.
+It is recommended to reinstall the repaired or replaced road tire as soon as possible.
+Major dissimilar tire sizes between the front and rear axles could cause the AWD system to stop functioning and default to front wheel drive or damage the AWD system.

-Note: Your AWD vehicle is not intended for severe off-road use.
+Note: Your AWD vehicle is not intended for off-road use.
 The AWD feature gives your vehicle some limited off-road capabilities in which driving surfaces are relatively level, obstruction-free and otherwise similar to normal on-road driving conditions.
 Operating your vehicle under other than those conditions could subject the vehicle to excessive stress which might result in damage which is not covered under your warranty.

-Driving off-highway with AWD vehicles
+Driving on slippery surfaces with AWD vehicles

-AWD vehicles are equipped for driving on sand, snow, mud and rough roads and have operating characteristics that are somewhat different from conventional vehicles, both on and off the highway.
+AWD vehicles are specially equipped for driving on sand, snow, mud and rough roads and have operating characteristics that are somewhat different from conventional vehicles, both on and off the highway.

-When driving at slow speeds off-highway under high outside temperatures, use L (Low) gear when possible.
-L (Low) gear operation will maximize the engine and transmission cooling capability.
+When driving at slow speeds off-highway under high outside temperatures, use a low gear when possible.
+A lower gear operation will maximize the engine and transmission cooling capability.